By Karen Shelford

 Autumn at the Green Lake (Rotokakahi), Rotorua, NZ.Green Lake (Rotokākahi)

-In terms of public access, the Blue Lake is open to the public for all sorts of recreational activities.
-The Green Lake is privately owned therefore no public activities can take place on this lake.
+In terms of public access, Blue Lake is open to the public for all sorts of recreational activities.
+The Green Lake is privately owned so no public activities can take place on this lake.

 Blue Lake - (Tikitapu) Information